Skip to main content

 Quick answer

-A first edition of Time to Murder and Create by Lawrence Block (Dell, 1977) is identified by: Dell paperback original, 1977; first printing stated / identified by the printing code on the copyright page.
+A first edition of Time to Murder and Create by Lawrence Block (Dell, 1977) is identified by: Dell paperback original, 1977; the true first edition, identified by the first-printing code in the descending printing line on the copyright page.
 The US Dell paperback original is the true first.

 Checklist — a true first has these: